rune/rune/docs/docs/advanced/physics.md

 # Physics

-This page focuses on making use of physics in multiplayer games.
-[Real-time multiplayer games](real-time-games.md) often use physic systems to control players and environment which can lead to fun experiences.
-Physics can be performance intensive on mobile so it's worth considering carefully which approach you take.
+Physics in multiplayer games can be difficult to implement, though [Real-time multiplayer games](real-time-games.md) can be a lot of fun with a shared physics experience.
+Networking physics is hard because you need fully cross platform deterministic code and to synchronize the inputs to that engine, along with supporting rollback.

 Your options are: